mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-2015.md

   * Location of remote data;
   * Links for SNS dropbox that get mounted locally;
   * Fold in system tests + data into main repository.
 New target to download system data.
-3. Discuss and decide how to best role out pull request - see notes (Owen please add link here)
+3. Discuss and decide how to best role out pull request - [see notes](TSC-meeting-2015-Pull-Request-Plan.md)
 4. Branch prefixes to be dropped - Martyn to check trac hooks/git aliases before annoucement
 5. No benefit in moving to nginx from Longview reports